-MUS 436 (2) Introduction to Church Music.
+MUS 436 (2) Church Music Workshop.
 Prerequisite: MUS 212.
 Rehearsal procedures, reviewing literature of the past and present, philosophies of church music, as well as liturgies will be studied.
 Planning of a church music program that is flexible and dynamic, as well as contemporary; contemporary trends will be covered.